nktnet1/sync-request-curl/README.md

     - The remote server's SSL certificate or SSH fingerprint was deemed not OK.
 This error code has been unified with CURLE_SSL_CACERT since 7.62.0.
 Its previous value was 51
     - **HINT**: See the [Windows](#41-windows) compatibility section for an explanation and potential workaround

-It is possible to check the cURL code as follows:
+It is possible to check the Curl code as follows:

 <details closed>
 <summary>Example (click to view)</summary>